 - Nerve root block, based on the injection of a numbing anesthetic solution into the nerve that is producing the shoulder pain.

 - Growth factors, consisting in the administration of a prepared solution of growth factors, naturally produced proteins that positively influence cellular differentiation and proliferation.

 - Platelet-Rich Plasma (PRP) therapy, which consists in injecting a concentrated solution of platelets, growth factors, signaling molecules, and other proteins to accelerate the healing process.

-- Stem cell therapy, a technique based in the administration of processed stem cells to promote the patient´s capacities of replacing the damaged cells with healthy ones, boosting chondrogenesis and the quick reduction of inflammatory and pain processes.
+- amniotic fluid therapy, a technique based in the administration of processed amniotic fluids to promote the patient´s capacities of replacing the damaged cells with healthy ones, boosting chondrogenesis and the quick reduction of inflammatory and pain processes.

 - 100% pure amniotic fluid, based in the injection of a solution that contains a wide range of natural and regenerative elements, such as collagen, hyaluronic acid, cytokines, etc.

 - Exosomes, which consists in injecting a prepared solution of exosomes, naturally produced molecules that ensure transportation and communication between cells.

 By scheduling an appointment over at Dr. Nash´s Progressive Pain and Rehabilitation, we can make you return to your daily activities in the shortest possible time through diverse regenerative therapies, so you can avoid more invasive and risky interventions and its long periods of recovery.